-King's Quest plays an important part in the history of adventure games, being one of, if not the first graphical adventure games where you moved a player around on the screen instead of being presented with a wall of text.
+King's Quest plays an important part in the history of adventure games being one of, if not the, first graphical adventure games where you moved a player around on the screen instead of being presented with a wall of text.
 Some of the best games of that golden era were directly inspired by this game.

 So, why do I think this should be made into a set?
-Video game IP's have traditionally done well.
+Sets based on video games have done well.
 Niche sets can also have a huge built-in fan-base, and this one has a big one.
 It's a great looking display piece, but could also be played with by children.
 And who doesn't love a castle.